bbauska/meta-react-basics/README.md

 By calling this set function from an onClick handler, you're telling React to re-render that Square whenever its <button> is clicked.
-After the update, the Square's value will be &apos;X&apos;, so you'll see the "X" on the game board.
+After the update, the Square's value will be 'X', so you'll see the "X" on the game board.
 Click on any Square, and "X" should show up:

 ![adding xes to board](./images/image059.gif){width="2.5in"